 It is well known that long, rambling cover letters instantly put off recruiters.
 Bear in mind that they only have a few minutes to look over each application file.
 This is why you need to aim to give a summary of your profile in just a few paragraphs.
 Your goal here is to make their lives easier.

-- Summary of your interest in the role
+- A summary of your interest in the role

-- Your career goals (ideally in line with your interest in this role)
+- Your career goals (ideally aligned with the job)

-- Your desire to come in for an interview
+- A clear statement of your desire to come in for an interview

 Layout for a basic cover letter